 Creative life activation

-I’m now helping people connect with and activate all sorts of creative talents, including healing skills.
-I take a very broad view of creativity.
+I’m now helping people connect with and activate all sorts of talents.

 I get to witness as people’s talents start blossoming.